Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 # Announcements

-Assignment 1 has been released and is due by February 13.
+Assignment 1 has been released and is due by **February 13**.

-Quiz 1 has been released and is due by February 13.
+Quiz 1 has been released and is due by **February 13**.

+Assignment 2 will be released later this week, but won't be due until **February 20**.

-Quiz 2 will be released later this week.
+Quiz 2 will be released later this week on Thursday or Friday.

 ---

 # Agenda
-Part I: Starter code and I/O using the Scanner class.
+Part I: Starter code and Input/Output (I/O) using the Scanner class.
 1. [Your first Java program](#starter-code)
 1. [Explaining your first Java program](#java-program-explained)
 1. [A Java program with the Scanner class](#code-scanner)